OrchardCMS/OrchardDoc/docs/Documentation/Building-a-hello-world-module.markdown

 # Modifying the Manifest

-You should now have a new HelloWorld folder under the Modules folder of your Orchard web site.
-In this folder, you'll find a module.txt file.
+You should now have a new `HelloWorld` folder under the `Modules` folder of your Orchard web site.
+In this folder, you'll find a `Module.txt` file.
 Open it and customize it as follows:

     name: HelloWorld